Kethers/CSAPP_Course/Labs/2_BombLab/README.md

 ## Phase 2

-It's easy to find a `scanf` function, before which lies a `mov` instruction copying something from an address to register.
-Use `x/s` cmd to examine the addr and result shows "%d %d %d %d %d %d", so this is the 'format' parameter of `scanf` and it needs six integers as input.
+It's easy to find a `sscanf` function, before which lies a `mov` instruction copying something from an address to register.
+Use `x/s` cmd to examine the addr and result shows "%d %d %d %d %d %d", so this is the 'format' parameter of `sscanf` and it needs six integers as input.
 After that there's a comparison that pick up the previous number, then double it and compare it with next number.
 The bomb would explode if not equals.
 Thus we have the answer:

 ```shell
 1 2 4 8 16 32